All Episodes

 They hurt the employers who are trying to help them.

-Uh Iran claims to have discovered new uranium deposits.
+Iran claims to have discovered new uranium deposits.

-Omahmood has said that he will target Israel first if the U.S. does anything evil.
+Omahmoud has said that he will target Israel first if the U.S. does anything evil.

-He hits out at the dangerous U.S., strongly criticize the U.S. at the United Nations, accusing Washington of threatening to launch a military strike against its nuclear facilities, and lo and behold, the gasoline price is back up from 71 to 74 bucks.
+He hits out at the dangerous U.S., strongly criticized the U.S. at the United Nations, accusing Washington of threatening to launch a military strike against its nuclear facilities.

-Thank you, Mahmood Ahmadinizad.
+Thank you, Mahmoud Ahmadinejad.

 Have it right here.

-They've got four different ver it's on the State Department website, Snartley.
+It's on the State Department website, Snurdy.

 I got it right here.